 The Nissan NP200 is spacious

 In this Nissan NP200 review, it’s important to note that the standard NP200 does not come fitted with the latest accessories or trims.
 But it certainly comes with nice-to-have features that will add comfort and convenience to your driving experience.
 Now, you can head out onto the open road in a spacious environment that offers plenty of storage.
-300-litres to be exact.
+300-liters to be exact.
 Pack your goodies behind the seat, at the back or around you because there is more than enough space.
 You can also enjoy features such as a glove box, door bins, drink holders and more to accommodate you on your road trip.

 As mentioned, the Nissan NP200 has plenty of leg and storage space to offer drivers.
 You can pack your goods comfortably without having to compromise on items because of your fear of too little strange space.